restic/restic/doc/Manual.md

 Losing your password means that your data is irrecoverably lost.
 ```

+Other backends like sftp and s3 are [described in a later section](#create-an-sftp-repository) of this document.

 Remembering your password is important!
 If you lose it, you won't be able to
 access data stored in the repository.